 Extra Credit: 20 points for seeing the instructor during her office hours to discuss the course and Blackboard.
-These visits must take place before September 18.
+These visits must take place before January 29.
 It is a good idea to inform her by email when you plan to come by as she is sometimes called away for meetings.
-She will not be on campus August 23.

 Extra Credit Assignments: 100 points possible, 25 points for each assignment.
 These assignments are not required, but are offered for those who wish to add to their point totals.
-In order to get the points you must turn the assignments in on or before September 14, October 3, November 1, and November 30.
-If you do not turn in an extra credit assignment on on or before September 14, your possible extra credit points go down to 75 points.
-If you then miss the second opportunity on October 3, your extra credit possible points go down to 50 points, etc. Each assignment must be turned in to the assignment board and to Turnitin.
+In order to get these points you must turn the assignments in on or before January 25, February 15, March 29, and April 19.
+If you do not turn in an extra credit assignment on or before January 25, your possible extra credit points go down to 75 points.
+If you then miss the second opportunity on February 15, your extra credit possible points go down to 50 points, etc. Each assignment must be turned in to the assignment board and to Turnitin.
 They must be at least 500 words in length and must address the issues below.
 These are basically the same kind of assignments as are required for the three newspaper article analysis papers in the course.

 The assignments consist of finding a newspaper article that appears during the time period of the course listed in the assignment, either in a local paper or in an on-line newspaper such as the New York Times, Los Angeles Times, Chicago Sun Times, Washington Post, Greenwood Commonwealth or any other United States or English language newspaper.
 This means CNN, yahoo, Fox News, MSNBC, Huffington Post, etc. are not eligible for these assignments.
-ONLY NEWSPAPERS/ NEWSPAPER websites.
-Each article must have some discussion of, or allusion to, a region of the world designated for that particular assignment-See Assignments Tab.
+ONLY NEWSPAPERS/NEWSPAPER websites.
+Each article must have some discussion of, or allusion to, a region of the world designated for that particular assignment-See Assignments Tab as the regions change for each assignment.
 These are not articles on the U.S., U.S. policy in that region or immigrants from that region to the U.S.

-- 1. These articles must come from newspapers, not websites unconnected to a print paper. - 2.
-Cite the article [Title of the article, author [if given], name of the newspaper, date of publication] AT THE TOP OF YOUR PAPER.
+1. These articles must come from newspapers, not websites unconnected to a print paper.

+2. Cite the article [Title of the article, author [if given], name of the newspaper, date of publication] AT THE TOP OF YOUR PAPER.
 Put your name at the top of the paper, as well.
-No repeat headers allowed in your papers. - 3.
-You are to summarize the article and the point of view of the author. - 5.
-Then indicate whether you agree or disagree with what is presented and whether your textbook sheds any light on the subject---use the index and cite the textbook pages. - 6.
-Comment on how history is "used" by contemporary authors to support their points of view or illustrate subject matters they deal with. - 7.
-Have you learned anything from the article? - 8.
-Finally, and most importantly, what are the sources the author(s) cite(s)/uses to support the article?
+No repeat headers allowed in your papers.

+3. You are to summarize the article and the point of view of the author.

+5. Then indicate whether you agree or disagree with what is presented and whether your textbook sheds any light on the subject---use the index and cite the textbook pages.

+6. Comment on how history is "used" by contemporary authors to support their points of view or illustrate subject matters they deal with.

+7. Have you learned anything from the article?

+8. Finally, and most importantly, what are the specific sources the author(s) cite(s)/uses to support the article?

 Each assignment must be turned in to BOTH the assignment board in Blackboard and to Turnitin.
 No extra credit assignment will be counted if you don't turn the paper in to BOTH these websites.
-They must be at least 500 words in length, must address the eight numbered issues above, and must be dated the week in which you are turning in the paper.
+They must be at least 500 words in length, must address the eight numbered issues above, and must be dated in the designated dating range for the assignment in which you are turning in the paper.
 The subject matter of the articles should be about the region designated for the assignment.
 Another object of the assignment, as with other assignments in the course, is to follow specific directions, as you would be asked to do in any job situation.